Bitfinex offers several order types via the Order Form box to give you the tools necessary to execute your trading strategy successfully.

 A market order is an order type that executes immediately against the best price available.
-A market sell will match the best available bids on the order book, and a market buy will match against the best available asks on the order book.
+A market sell will match the best available bids on the order book, while a market buy will match against the best available asks.

 Market orders are often used when rapid execution is prioritized over the price at which the order executes.
-When placing this order, the trader prefers the trade to happen immediately at the current best price available.
+When placing this order, the trader prefers the trade to happen immediately at the current best prices available.

-A stop-limit order executes as a limit order within a specific price range (buy or sell limit price or better) and not as a market order.
+A stop-limit order triggers a limit order.
 With a stop-limit, the trader sets a stop price at which the order is triggered and a limit price at which the order may be filled.
-The order will only execute between the stop and the limit as long as matching bids or asks are available on the book.
-If the market price surpasses the limit price, the order may not be entirely filled.
+Once the stop of a stop-limit order is triggered, the limit order is automatically placed.